Just South of the Border!! Feel like something more remote?

 Like Buchan on a smaller scale.

 Complex cave with small stream at the lowest level.
-It has approximately 100m of passage, although it is rumoured that the stream can be followed for quite some distance.
+The stream can be followed for quite some distance.
 No equipment needed.
+The karst index says it is 100m long but I am certain it is a lot longer.
 Rating: 1.5

 One of the deeper caves in Limestone Creek (15m approx) with two short ladder pitches of 8 and 5 metres.
 A straightforward cave.
 Rating: 2